k33m0l/k33m0l/README.md

     <img src="https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white">
     <img src="https://img.shields.io/badge/git-%23F05033.svg?style=for-the-badge&logo=git&logoColor=white">
     <p>
         I'm a Java/Kotlin backend developer from Hungary 👋 with a strong interest in DevOps and Cloud technologies, and I'm proud to hold AWS SA Practitioner and Developer certifications.
-Throughout my work, I primarily focus on developing microservices and their associated APIs, as well as implementing CI/CD deployments.
+Throughout my work, I primarily focus on developing microservices and their associated APIs, as well as implementing CI/CD pipelines.
 I'll have to put one more sentence here to make the gif appear correctly, I'm bad at CSS... typical backend dev 😅
     </p>
 </div>